What is Sprint Retrospective?

 The word “Retrospective” means to look back, that is to scope out the events that took place in a different time-window and analyse it.
 The person who is reflecting thus is most probably in a different frame of mind than when going through it, resulting in a different perspective.
 It is also known as “Iteration Retrospective” or in its abbreviated form as “Sprint Retro”.

-In Scrum, the Retrospective takes place after Sprint Review, lasting up to a maximum of three hours for a four-week Sprint.
-The meeting requires the attendance of all the members of the Scrum Team and the outcomes generated out of this inspect-and-adapt meeting helps set the stage for the next Sprint.
+The Scrum Retrospective takes place after Sprint Review, lasting up to a maximum of three hours for a four-week Sprint.
+The Scrum meeting requires the attendance of all the members of the Scrum Team and the outcomes generated out of this inspect-and-adapt meeting helps set the stage for the next Sprint.
 It thus helps in aligning feedback to the mainstream processes.

 Retrospective helps in the identification of: